 Exam Tips for Fission and Fusion

 This exam tips covers Exam Tips for Fission and Fusion within Nuclear Fission & Fusion for GCSE Physics.
 Revise Nuclear Fission & Fusion in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 17 of 18 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position